onlabsorg/stilo/README.md

 * [olojs] is a content management system based on a distributed network of documents having the following properties.
-* [olowiki] is a plugin that allows to render and edit an olojs document package in the browser.
+* [olowiki] is a plugin that allows to render and edit stilo documents in the browser.

 [olojs]: https://github.com/onlabsorg/olojs